The use of Wikipedia for quizzes

 Fast forward from writing quiz questions to hosting a quiz and up pops that all familiar moment when 1 team disputes the answer to a certain question.
 They whip out their phone, head to Google and scour it for proof.
 As they head over to you and show you the screen outlining you were wrong, but what website is it that they are using to prove you wrong?
 That’s right, 9 times out of 10, on that screen will be Wikipedia.

-If question writers can’t use Wikipedia, its probably better to ask where is the best source of information?
-It would never be convenient to have to head to a Library and get all you data from there every time you wanted to write questions.
+If question writers can’t use Wikipedia, it is probably better to ask where is the best source of information?
+It would never be convenient to have to head to a Library and get all your data from there every time you wanted to write questions.
 We all know really that the internet is always going to be the best place.

 So, although it does come under a lot of criticism, we are all for using Wikipedia to research answers, should we come across anything that didn’t sound right at all, we would always hunt for back up that it’s correct.
 For now, we will happily admit that we think Wikipedia is a great tool to have and will be happy to continue to use it in future, as long as everyone else is.